aptos-labs/create-aptos-dapp/templates/tg-mini-app-seamless-signing-boilerplate-template/README.md

 - `npm run move:test` - a command to run Move unit tests
 - `npm run move:compile` - a command to compile the Move contract
 - `npm run move:publish` - a command to publish the Move contract
-- `npm run move:get-abi`: a command to get the Move contract ABI to be used by the frontend
 - `npm run deploy` - a command to deploy the dapp to Vercel

 For all other available CLI commands, can run `npx aptos` and see a list of all available commands.